T-7219/StormMatrix-Kanban/docs/user-guide.md

 - Drag and drop between columns
 - Using the "Move" option in card menu
 - Changing status in card details panel
+- Using keyboard shortcuts (arrow keys with modifier)

 ### Card Comments

 Comments support:
-- Rich text formatting
+- Rich text formatting with markdown
 - @mentions to notify users
-- File attachments
+- File attachments up to 100MB
+- Code snippets with syntax highlighting
 - Emoji reactions

 ## Managing Tasks